 For predatory birds, the kill often comes from sharp talons and beaks, as well as the force of their body weight as they land on their prey.
 However, there are a couple of poisonous bird species.
 The Hooded Pitohui from Papua New Guinea, for example, has poisonous plumage where the toxin could be hazardous to humans.

 Number of limbs

-Finally, we have to talk about the other striking part of the avian physiology that we automatically think of with birds.
+Finally, we have to talk about the other striking part of avian physiology that we automatically think of with birds.
 That is, of course, the beak.
 Beaks are a strange adaptation that allows birds to pick up seeds, break nuts, tear into flesh, or probe into the mud – it all depends on the shape and strength.

 Beaks mean that birds don’t have jaws in the same way as other animals do.
 Nor do they have teeth.
 Birds can’t chew their food, but they do have tongues.
 Again, these are very different in purpose and shape, depending on the bird’s diet and feeding habits.
 Some are long enough to probe into the wood, while others have barbs to hold fish in place.

 Reptiles do have jaws and teeth – often a lot of teeth in the case of crocodiles and alligators.
-One of the oddities here is the tortoise, which is somewhere in between birds and reptiles.
+One of the oddities here is the tortoise, which is somewhere between birds and reptiles.

 The tortoise has jaws with crude, tough edges that work like teeth, but the mouth has a solid pointed beak-like quality.
 Some dinosaurs with beak-like structures, such as the Ornithischia family, were shaped like a bird’s beak but with teeth.
 This highlights the solid evolutionary link between both birds and reptiles and the dinosaurs.